Puzzlepart/prosjektportalen365/SharePointFramework/README.md

 Shared code for the SharePoint Framework solutions in Prosjektportalen 365.

-Watch changes with npm scriot `watch`.
+Watch changes with npm script `watch`.

 _Published to **npm** as `pp365-shared`_